-The Control Registers Slave allows different commands to be executed by writing the specific command byte in the Command Register (0xAA).
-The command byte codes for each command are specified in Table 5 on page 8.
-During the execution of these commands the device is not accessible and returns a NACK if any of the three slave devices is selected.
-If an invalid command is sent by the master, the nvSRAM responds with an ACK indicating that the command has been acknowledged with NOP (No Operation).
-The address will rollover to 0x00 location.
+The Control Registers Slave allows different commands to be executed by writing the specific command byte in the command register (0xAA).
+The command byte codes for each command are specified in Table 5.
+During the execution of these commands the device is not accessible and returns NACK if any of the two slave devices is selected.
+If an invalid command is sent by the master, nvSRAM responds with a NACK indicating that command was not successful.
+The address latch of this slave continues to point to the command register address.